shamimthedev/nest-mart-ecommerce-store/README.md

     yarn start
 5. Open your browser and navigate to http://localhost:5173.

+## Deployment
+This app is deployed on Vercel.
+To deploy your own version:

+1. Fork this repository.
+2. Connect your GitHub account to Vercel.
+3. Import the repository into Vercel.
+4. Add the required environment variables in the Vercel dashboard.
+5. Deploy your app.

 ## Usage

 1. Browse Products: Use the search bar and filters to find products.